-OpenCourseWare (OCW) represents a 14-year commitment by MIT’s leadership to global education.
-OCW began as a bold experiment for sharing knowledge and increasing opportunity.
+OpenCourseWare (OCW) began as a bold experiment for sharing knowledge and increasing opportunity.
 Faculty provide the OCW team with course materials and pedagogical insights, then we publish them online, under an open license, for access by learners and educators around the world.
 Currently, materials are available from over 2,200 courses.
 OCW materials have been accessed by over 175 million people worldwide, and over 65% of MIT faculty publish on OCW.

-Our Engineering and Technical Operations group provides sustainable and scalable technology solutions that create the highest impact on ODL's core mission.
-Our technology services, including MITx, scale, using automation, to benefit students and faculty at MIT and beyond; providing modern infrastruture for digital learning apps; and extending edX with MIT-specific apps; and creating scalable tools and APIs that work within the MIT ecosystem.
+Engineering and Technical Operations provides sustainable and scalable technology solutions that create the highest impact on ODL's core mission.
+Our technology services, including MITx, scale, using automation, to benefit students and faculty at MIT and beyond; providing modern infrastructure for digital learning apps; and extending edX with MIT-specific apps; and creating scalable tools and APIs that work within the MIT ecosystem.

 Business Operations includes finance and accounting, human resources, marketing and communications, space, and general administration.
 We provide support for the rest of ODL, in defining and implementing strategic, operational and organizational improvements and in facilitating ongoing operations.
 We also collaborate across the Institute to ensure that our work is in accordance with MIT best practices and policy and that it aligns with the Institute's broader purpose.